Who we are

 The Social Psychology Section of the ASA works to keep the spirit of social psychology alive in sociology.
 We are over 600 scholars whose interests include self-conceptions and identity, social cognition, the shaping of emotions by culture and social structure, the creation of meaning and the negotiation of social order in everyday life, small group dynamics, and the psychological consequences of inequality.

 While we also identify with other areas of sociological research, we all bring to our research and teaching a special interest in the individual as both a social product and a social force.
 Our common desire is to understand the many connections between individuals and the groups to which they belong.

 We invite all sociologists who are interested in social psychology, or who take a social-psychological approach to some other area of research, to join the Social Psychology Section and to get involved in Section activities.

-Pledge to support the Graduate Student Investigator Award Endowment.
+Contribute to the Graduate Student Investigator Award Endowment.